 SCHOLARSHIP DETAILS: VERONICA GUERIN MEMORIAL SCHOLARSHIP

-DCU has been a leader in journalism education in Ireland for over three decades.
+DCU has been a leader in journalism education in Ireland for over four decades.
 DCU lecturers, with extensive experience in journalism practice across all media, have excellent industry links and are active in researching and analysing news media nationally and internationally.

 Why Do this programme?